 We have a health and safety notice board where information on policies is posted regularly and/or emailed to parents regarding health and safety.

-As children are brought to their parents at the front door verbal feedback is provided for parents with information such as food, bottles, sleep patterns.
+As children are brought to their parents at the classroom door verbal feedback is provided for parents with information such as food, bottles, sleep patterns.

 We have a suggestion box in reception providing parents, staff and children with an opportunity to provide feedback or provide suggestions on improvements in the service.
-During Covid-19 as we operate during the pandemic parents are invited to email us
+We also invite parents to email us with any comments, questions or suggestions.

 The daily routine and room plans for each room are displayed with activities a child is partaking in.